Pharmacy Aide

-If you are looking for a job with just a high school diploma (or in some cases while still a secondary student) then you might consider applying for a pharmacy aide position.
-This is a great way to find out if you would like to pursue a career as a pharmacy technician and beyond, whether you are looking for a professional change or just beginning to build up your resume.
+If you are looking for an entry-level job that requires only a high school diploma (or in some cases, while you are still completing high school), you might consider applying for a pharmacy aide position.
+This role is often a first step into the pharmacy field and a great way to see if you’d like to pursue a career as a pharmacy technician or even move on to become a pharmacist.
+Whether you’re exploring a career change or just starting to build your resume, working as a pharmacy aide can give you valuable, real-world experience.

-Pharmacy aides may go by other job titles, such as “Pharmacy Clerk,” “Pharmacy Cashier,” and “Pharmacy Assistant.”
+Pharmacy aides may also be referred to by other job titles, including “Pharmacy Clerk,” “Pharmacy Cashier,” or “Pharmacy Assistant.”

 Pharmacy Aide At A Glance

-- Preferred/Required Qualifications: High School Diploma, or equivalent, and previous customer service experience
+• Preferred/Required Qualifications: High school diploma (or equivalent) and customer service experience

 Interested in a career in healthcare?
 Explore Degree Options